 Note: This command displays the processor type.
-Verify that the processor architecture matches the Oracle software release that you want to install.
+Verify that the processor architecture matches the Oracle software release to install.
 If you do not see the expected output, then you cannot install the software on this system.

 Check the Operating System Requirements